alexyolocode/ti-questions/Glossary.md

 # Terms

+### Competence
+Refers to the ability to effectively apply knowledge, skills, and behaviors to perform specific tasks or fulfill a role successfully in a given context.
+Examples: Network Security, Cryptography, Application Security, Incident Response, Cloud Security

+### Topic
+A specific subject within a Competence, providing detailed knowledge for specialization.
+Examples: Basic concepts, Advanced concepts, Mathematical background, Historical ciphers, Symmetric (private key) ciphers

 ### Concept
 A key idea or building block of understanding embedded within a Topic.
 Examples: Encryption/decryption, sender authentication, data integrity, attack classification (ciphertext-only, known plaintext, chosen plaintext, chosen ciphertext)

-### Domain of Study
-A focused area that explores techniques to protect systems, networks, and data from cyber threats.
-Examples: Network Security, Cryptography, Application Security, Incident Response, Cloud Security

-### Knowledge Area
+### Knowledge
-A broad category that organizes foundational concepts, skills, and practices within a field of study.
-Examples: Data Security, Software Security, Network Security, Human Security, Organizational Security

-### Learning Outcomes
-The skills or knowledge a learner is expected to demonstrate after studying a specific Domain of Study.
+The theoretical understanding or awareness of facts, concepts, principles, and practices required to perform a task effectively.
+[NICE]
 Examples:
-- Explain confidentiality, integrity, and authentication principles.
-- Apply symmetric (AES) and asymmetric (RSA) encryption algorithms.
-- Use hashing algorithms (SHA-256) for data integrity and authenticity.
+- Knowledge of network protocols like TCP/IP, DNS, and HTTP/HTTPS
+- Familiarity with encryption methods, such as RSA and AES
+- Understanding security policies and frameworks such as NIST, GDPR, or ISO 27001

+### Skills
+The practical or technical expertise to perform specific tasks or operations.
+Skills are often measurable and demonstrable.
+[NICE]
+Examples:
+- Configuring firewalls and intrusion detection systems
+- Analyzing system vulnerabilities using tools like Nessus or Metasploit
+- Writing secure code in programming languages such as Python, Java, or C++

-### Topic
+### Abilities
-A specific subject within a Domain of Study, providing detailed knowledge for specialization.
-Examples: Basic concepts, Advanced concepts, Mathematical background, Historical ciphers, Symmetric (private key) ciphers
+The capacity to apply knowledge and skills in a broader context or on a sustained basis, often requiring higher-order thinking, problem-solving, or adaptability.
+[NICE]
+Examples:
+- Assessing potential cyber threats and prioritizing mitigation strategies
+- Designing comprehensive cybersecurity architectures and strategies for enterprise systems
+- Responding to advanced persistent threats (APTs) and leading incident response procedures under pressure

+# Acronyms
+## KSA
+Stands for Knowledge, Skills, and Abilities.
+[NICE]

+# Ref
+- [NICE] NICE Cybersecurity Workforce Framework